BenMens/asyncgcodecli/README.md

 # Async gcode client #

 This is a async client library to control gcode severs.
-Currently only UArm is supported.
+Currently only UArm Swift Pro is supported.
 This library uses asyncio.

 ## Installation ##